Weekly Announcements

 Send prayer requests to prayers@peacewaverly.org, or 402.450.3357.

-Thanks and Praise: for the birth of Jonas Hudson Navickas, son of Craig and Allison (McGill) Navickas; the birth of Carsen Rose to Emily and Jake Standage and Emily’s continued recovery.
+Thanks and Praise: for the marriage of Colter and Bailee Tietjen; for the birth of Jonas Hudson Navickas, son of Craig and Allison (McGill) Navickas; the birth of Carsen Rose to Emily and Jake Standage and Emily’s continued recovery.

-Health Concerns: Darlene Davidson (mother of Rochell Frazier), recovery from surgery; Laura Allerheiligen, treatment for back pain; Brad Birtell (Uncle of Hannah McLaughlin), cancer; Marge Rader, recovery from TIA; Danelle Reed, health issues; Steve Todd (brother of Sue Schuelke), cancer; Ardith Behlen (mother of Brian), health issues; Tracy (father-in-law of Trevor Ohlmann), medical testing; Cathi Niemeyer (member of Faith Lutheran), stroke; Lyle Hall health issues; Lilo Johnson, health issues; Kim Tatem; friend of Shannon Berry), health; Pati Bohac (friend of Shannon Berry), health; Jay Berry, health; Amy, cousin of Lanel Fenster (cancer); Elise Wilshusen (health); Christiana Knorr (health); Dennis Bauer (health); Brad, Bruce Nelson’s brother (continued healing and pain relief); The Bassinger Family (health)
+Health Concerns: Rick Winters, upcoming wrist surgery; Darlene Davidson (mother of Rochell Frazier), recovery from surgery; Laura Allerheiligen, treatment for back pain; Brad Birtell (Uncle of Hannah McLaughlin), cancer; Danelle Reed, health issues; Steve Todd (brother of Sue Schuelke), cancer; Ardith Behlen (mother of Brian), health issues; Tracy (father-in-law of Trevor Ohlmann), medical testing; Cathi Niemeyer (member of Faith Lutheran), stroke; Lyle Hall health issues; Lilo Johnson, health issues; Kim Tatem; friend of Shannon Berry), health; Pati Bohac (friend of Shannon Berry), health; Jay Berry, health; Amy, cousin of Lanel Fenster (cancer); Elise Wilshusen (health); Christiana Knorr (health); Dennis Bauer (health); Brad, Bruce Nelson’s brother (continued healing and pain relief); The Bassinger Family (health)

 For the Bereaved: Jan Sears and family at the death of her sister Cheryl Heidemann; The family of Ray Neujahr; Karli Hruska and Family at the death of her father, Dave; Gary Walker and Brian, JoNeil, and Derek, at the death of Marlene